Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: NLO matching to parton shower in

 We also observe that, in \refeq{eq:ps_count_intro}, the dependence on the Born kinematics is fully contained in the Born amplitude $\cM_{\rm B}$.
 Since the PS is based on the large-$N_c$ limit, this amplitude must be evaluated at leading colour.
 On the other hand, only a full dependence on the colour structure guarantees to match the IR-singular structure of the real amplitude.
 This problem is handled using the prescription of \citere{Odagiri:1998ep}, according to which $|\cM_{\rm B}|^2$ must be understood as a sum over the colour-planar configurations $c$ (large $N_\mathrm{c}$ limit)

-where $|\cM_{\rm B}^{(c)}|^2$ is the full squared Born amplitude times a factor that depends on the colour flow $c$.
-The computation of this factor requires to access the amplitude in its colour-flow decomposition, for which we make use of \recola~\cite{Actis:2016mpe}.
+where $|\cMt_{\rm B}^{(c)}|^2$ denotes the contribution to the squared Born amplitude at fixed planar colour flow $c$.
+Its computation requires to access the amplitude in its colour-flow decomposition, for which we make use of \recola~\cite{Actis:2016mpe}.
+Using $|\cMt_{\rm B}^{(c)}|^2$, we can define the colour-flow projectors $\mathcal{P}^{(c)}$ to separate $|\cM_{\rm B}|^2$ into well-behaving colour-planar contributions $|\cM_{\rm B}^{(c)}|^2$.
 Even if at the integrated level only the sum of the terms $|\cM_{\rm B}^{(c)}|^2$ is needed, \refeq{eq:colflow} becomes relevant at the even-generation level.
 Once an unweighted event is generated, it is also attached a colour configuration $c$ with a probability proportional to the relative size of $|\cM_{\rm B}^{(c)}|^2/|\cM_{\rm B}|^2$.

 We are left with the problem of correctly integrating $\Cpst$ as part of the standard and hard weights in \refeqs{eq:mcatnlos} and \refeqf{eq:mcatnloh}.
 Indeed, even if $\Cpst$ explicitly depend on $\phir^{\rm PS}$, they cannot be integrated independently from $\mathcal{C}^{(r)}_{\rm dip}$ or the real contribution, but in a \emph{correlated} way, which guarantees that IR-singular limits are approached simultaneously by all terms.
 Only in this way a local cancellation of singularities can be achieved.
 This means first that the PS counterterms must be integrated over $\phir$, i.e.\ the CS phase space for the radiation variables.
 Despite its dependence on the considered singular region, $\phir$ can always be parametrised in terms of three variables, so that one can write $\rd\phir=J_{\mathrm{CS}}\rd\phi_{\mathrm{CS}}\rd z_{\mathrm{CS}}\rd y_{\mathrm{CS}}$, with $J_{\mathrm{CS}}$ an appropriate Jacobian factor from the factorisation of the real phase space.
 Even if we are free to identify $\phi_{\mathrm{CS}}=\phips$, we have $z_{\mathrm{CS}}\ne z_{\mathrm{PS}}$ and in general a non-trivial relation connecting $y_{\mathrm{CS}}$ and the shower evolution variable $\ptps^2$.
 This requires to find the equations $\ptps^2=\ptps^2(\zcs,\ycs)$ and $\zps=\zps(\zcs,\ycs)$, such that the integration of the PS counterterms can be recast as